MolSSI/QCFractal/docs/qcfractal/source/managers.rst

     $ qcfractal-manager --config-file="path/to/config.yaml"

 replacing the ``config-file`` arg with the path to the file you saved.
+You will need ``dask`` and ``dask-jobqueue`` to run this example, which are not packages required by Fractal unless you are running compute managers

 Queue Manager CLI